rapidsai/ucx-py/docs/source/dask.rst

 Using with Dask
 ===============

-``UCX/UCX-PY`` can be used with `Dask <https://dask.org/>`_ as a drop-in replacement for the communication protocol between workers.
-Below we show how to use UCX-PY with both helper utilities such as `dask-cuda <https://github.com/rapidsai/dask-cuda>`_ and manually starting a dask cluster with UCX enabled.
+``UCX/UCX-Py`` can be used with `Dask <https://dask.org/>`_ as a drop-in replacement for the communication protocol between workers.
+Below we show how to use UCX-Py with both helper utilities such as `dask-cuda <https://github.com/rapidsai/dask-cuda>`_ and manually starting a dask cluster with UCX enabled.
 Additionally, we demonstrate using UCX with a `cuDF Example`_ and `CuPy Example`_.

 Starting with Dask-cuda